 Another important step you can take to prevent cervical cancer is getting vaccinated.

 Abnormal Pap Smear Results

-When the results are abnormal, your Viva Eve doctor might recommend some additional testing or procedures.
+When your NYC pap smear results are abnormal, your Viva Eve doctor might recommend some additional testing or procedures.

 Viva Eve doctors are renowned for their expertise in diagnosing and treating all the conditions related to abnormal pap smears.
 We will listen to all your concerns and together we will come up with the treatment plan that works for you and your unique circumstances.